ansango/directus-instance-dev/README.md

 - `npm run dev`: Runs Directus in development mode with extension support
 - `npm run dev:extensions`: Starts the development process for all extensions
 - `npm run dev:root`: Runs the Directus server with nodemon, watching for changes in extensions
-- `npm run create-extension`: Creates a new Directus extension in the correct directory
+- `npm run extension`: Creates a new Directus extension in the correct directory

 ## Important Notes